contensis/contensis.github.io/manage/http-src/key-concepts/projects.md

 ### Remarks

-If the *primaryLanguage* value is not included in the *supportedLanguages* array then it will automatically added by the service when the project is created.
+If the *primaryLanguage* value is not included in the *supportedLanguages* array then it will automatically be added by the service when the project is created.

 ## Update a project